The Quick Answer

 Game publishers like Konami, CI Games, and Daedalic Entertainment partner directly with Eneba to expand their global reach.
 When their traditional distribution channels are restricted in certain regions, Eneba gives them another way to get their games into the hands of more gamers.
 We take it as an encouraging sign and a vote of confidence from the gaming industry to see them partnering up.

 To us, Eneba’s business model resembles Spotify’s.
 Their platform is an affordable and easy way for consumers to get access to art.
 The artists, unfortunately, get the short end of the stick until the economics get figured out — and it’s not clear when that day will come.
-But end consumers like us ultimately benefit most.
+But end consumers like us ultimately benefit most from the rock-bottom, lowest prices.

 So Is Eneba Legit?
 Final Answer

-While they’re far from perfect, they’re as legitimate as third-party game marketplaces get.
+While they’re far from perfect, Eneba is a legitimate third-party game marketplace and not a scam site.
 We believe Eneba is running an honest business in a market plagued with unfavorable implications.
 If they improved their customer service response times and stated their money-back guarantee more confidently on their site, we’d feel more at ease.

-But their do-good brand, partnerships with game publishers, and willingness to answer our questions are all promising signs.
+But their do-good brand, direct partnerships with game publishers, and strict seller standards are all promising signs.
 Additionally, our purchases with them have always gone smoothly.
-If you’re cool with buying games for cheap from a third-party, we think Eneba might be your best bet.
+If you’re cool with buying PC games for cheap from third-party sellers, we think Eneba might be your best option.